ROAD-Waymo: A Large-Scale Action Awareness Dataset for Autonomous Driving: Dataset

 \subsection{Statistics}

 \roadwaymo is considerably larger than the existing \road dataset (Table~\ref{tab:rpp_stats}).
-It encompasses a greater number of agents, actions, and locations, with tubes and annotations averaging eight times the number. \roadwaymo exhibits a broader scope, encompassing four distinct (US) cities across six different weather conditions, while \road is confined to a single (UK) city, with half the range of weather conditions.
-As a general theme, \roadwaymo has many more vehicles (\eg a stunning 30 times more cars, see Fig. \ref{fig:agent_zoom}) but fewer cyclists - just one example of a challenge encountered when shifting domain to another country. \textit{Small-vehicle} and \textit{Emergency-vehicle} had no instances at all in \road, while \roadwaymo contains more than 3K such instances.
+It encompasses a greater number of agents, actions, and locations, with tubes and annotations

+averaging eight times the number. \roadwaymo exhibits a broader scope, encompassing four distinct (US) cities across six different weather conditions, while \road is confined to a single (UK) city, with half the range of weather conditions.
+As a general theme, \roadwaymo has many more vehicles (\eg 30 times more cars, see Figure~\ref{fig:agent_zoom}) but fewer cyclists.
+This is just one example of a challenge encountered when shifting domain to another country. \textit{Small-vehicle} and \textit{Emergency-vehicle} had no instances at all in \road, while \roadwaymo contains more than 3K such instances.
 The presence of emergency situations is arguably extremely important to test the adaptation ability and safety of autonomous vehicles.
 Similar increments can be observed for other vehicle categories.
 Detailed visual comparisons between \road and \roadwaymo in terms of the number of Agents, Actions, and locations are shown in Figures \ref{fig:agent_zoom}, \ref{fig:action_stat} and \ref{fig:location_stat}, respectively.
 Note that Figures \ref{fig:action_stat} and \ref{fig:location_stat} illustrate the comparison in logarithmic scale.